C

 Capital Gains Tax

-β€’ No crypto-specific exemptions or thresholds in New York.
+β€’ No state-specific exemptions or thresholds for crypto gains.

 Income Tax

-β€’ Mining income is taxed as ordinary income at fair market value (FMV) when received.
+β€’ Mining income taxed as ordinary income at fair market value when received.

-β€’ Self-employment tax may apply to miners (federal, flows through).
+β€’ Self-employment tax may apply if business activity.

 Reporting Requirements